Chrisfaherty/ci-nft-social-hub/README.md

 ### Wireframes

-- [Balsamiq Wireframes](https://balsamiq.com/) was used to generate the wirreframes for this project.
+- [Balsamiq Wireframes](https://balsamiq.com/) was used to generate the wireframes for this project.
 Wireframes for both mobile and desktop views were created.

 The Post, liked & Feed wireframes are the same.
 They will vary as different users like and follow different accounts.